jimjonesbr/oai_fdw/README.md

 ### CREATE FOREIGN TABLE

 The following example creates a `FOREIGN TABLE` connected to the `SERVER` created above, and each table column is mapped to a `oai_node` using the `OPTION` clause.
-It is mandatory to set a `metadataprefix` to the `SERVER` clause of the `CREATE FOREIGN TABLE` statement, so that the OAI-PMH repository knows which XML format is supposed to be returned.
-Optionally, it is possible to constraint a `FOREIGN TABLE` to specific OAI sets using the `setspec` option from the `SERVER` clause.
-Omitting this option means that every SQL query will harvest all sets in the OAI repository.
+It is mandatory to set a `metadataprefix` to the `SERVER` clause of the `CREATE FOREIGN TABLE` statement, so that the OAI-PMH repository knows which XML format is supposed to be returned (see OAI_ListMetadataFormats).
+Optionally, it is possible to constraint a `FOREIGN TABLE` to specific OAI sets using the `setspec` option from the `SERVER` clause - omitting this option means that every SQL query will harvest all sets in the OAI repository.

 ```sql